 The treeline is reached at 980 m elevation.
 The forest is mountain beech with grassy undergrowth, and as the track is not overly popular it is not well-worn, so pay careful attention to the orange markers.
 As the track climbs toward point 1092 m on the topo map the forest transitions to an interesting area of stunted mountain beech, where the canopy isn’t too far above head height.

 The ridge dips before rising again to the summit.
 The ridge is presumably vulnerable to the high winds as the ground is littered with broken dead branches.
 As you climb toward the summit you will notice an increasing presence of exposed limestone outcrops.
 The summit (1111 m) is marked by a steel pole that has been hammered into a mound of limestone.
 Unfortunately the summit is a bit of an anticlimax, with trees obscuring the view (the peak’s name indicates that this might be the case).

 West of the summit the track follows a sharp ridge with a very steep drop-off to the south.
 There are several openings in the trees that allow great views southward.
 In several places you will need to clamber over vertically-oriented outcrops of limestone.
 The steep descent lasts a few hundred metres before the gradient of the ridge eases, and the track passes through red beech forest for the remainder of the distance to Junction Saddle.

-The track near the summit of Wooded Peak is very steep, and great care is required when climbing over the limestone outcrops.
+Near the summit the track is very steep, and great care is required when climbing over the limestone outcrops.
 The track is not obvious in places so good navigation skills may be necessary.
-As the track reaches high elevation ensure that you bring appropriate outdoor clothing.
+As the track reaches high elevation, ensure that you bring appropriate outdoor clothing.